 Disco, Freestyle & Rock 'n' Roll

-The aims of the Faculty are to create a sound and safe technique for Disco, Freestyle & Rock 'n' Roll and Country Western Dance while understanding the need to allow freedom of expression and musical interpretation and to educate teachers that dance within this Faculty is an ever-changing art form.
-Modern music, trends, and different cultures will always give us new challenges and material to introduce to our dancers.
+The Disco/Freestyle/Rock 'n' Roll Faculty is one of the newest of the Society’s faculties and was formed in 1988.
+Peggy Spencer MBE, Sydney Francis and Anne Lingard were responsible for steering the Faculty through its early development.
+The aims of the Faculty are to create a sound and safe technique for Disco/Freestyle, Rock 'n' Roll and Country & Western Dance, while understanding the need to allow freedom of expression, musical interpretation and to educate teachers that dance within this Faculty of its ever-changing art form.
+Modern music trends and different cultures will always provide new challenges and material to introduce to our teachers and dancers.

 The DFR faculty host a number of competitions and events from the annual congress 'Dance Exchange' to medalist competitions and the flagship Imperial Championships.Find out about our events